To the Members

-The Company has not accepted deposits either from the members or public falling withinthe ambit of Chapter V of the Companies Act 2013 and the Companies (Acceptance ofDeposits) Rules 2014 during the year.
-There were no outstanding deposits during and atthe end of the financial year 2017 - 2018.
+The Company has not accepted deposits either from the members or public falling withinthe ambit of Chapter V of the Companies Act 2013 and The Companies (Acceptance ofDeposits) Rules 2014 during the year.
+There were no outstanding deposits during and atthe end of the financial year 2018 - 2019.

-Significant & Material Orders Passed by the Regulators
+Significant and Material Orders Passed by the Regulators

 Internal Financial Control Systems and their Adequacy